michelp/nerve/README.md

 Zerovisor differs from other process managers in that it is distributed.
 A zerovisor process runs on one or more machines and "watches" other locally or remotely running processes.
-The cluster of zerovisors can inter-communicate and treat the entire "farm" of processes as if running on one big machine.
-Whether interacting with the entire cluster or just one zerovisor, the command line tools behave the same.

 Another big difference with other supervision frameworks is that there is no "configuration file".
 Based on the philosophies of 0mq, there is no centralized point of control or configuration.
-Zerovisor is a collection of command-line tools that let you interconnect processes and zerovisors by having them rendezvous at different local and remote communication "endpoints".
-All configuration options are arguments to the zerovisor commands.

 Regardless if whether a process is running locally to a zerovisor or on some other machine, a consistent set of command-line tools is used